mpostol/TP/ExDataManagement/GraphicalData/README.MVVM.md

 However, this solution has several drawbacks.
 Let's narrow the discussion to the following ones that can be recognized as a good reason to exclude this approach.

 1. The first drawback relates to the obvious violation of the principle of **separation of concerns**.
 This principle means avoiding the need to divide attention and encourages focusing only on single, well-separated issues.
 Probably,  this is a result of the human limitation of thought processes when solving a multi-threaded problem.
 In our case, if we are working on the GUI, we are not also working on process automation, i.e. algorithms implementation related to the process in concern.
 Let's focus solely on human-machine communication.
 2. There is another very tangible disadvantage, namely one of the popular ways of checking the correctness of a program is the use of unit tests.
 Unit tests have the property that they do not support testing of a graphical user interface.
 Hence, to be used as widely as possible, the concerns of graphical representation and interface behavior controlling this interface should be separated so that independent unit tests can be created for them without the need to run graphics rendering.
-In our example, I have achieved this separation by implementing interface behavior in the project `GraphicalData.ViewModel` implementing the ViewModel layer according to the MVVM pattern.
+In our example, I have achieved this separation by implementing interface behavior in the project `GraphicalData.ViewModel` implementing the ViewModel layer according to [the MVVM pattern][mvvm-layered-architecture].
 3. The next disadvantage is also tangible.
 In a project dedicated to the GUI, we see a hard dependency, i.e. a reference to `Microsoft.WindowsDesktop.App.Ref`.
 This prevents the results generated by this project from being used on operating systems other than Microsoft Windows.
 So the program becomes hard to port.
 Placing text here that is not directly related to graphics violates another principle of programming engineering, namely reusability, so again it limits the possibility of reusing the text - in this case for other GUI technology.
 The possibility of reusing translates directly into money because if the product is not portable, a similar program text must be written again and, what is worse, it must be maintained later.

 To sum up, placing the text of a program implementing any activities related to process data processing in the code-behind, violates the principle of separation of concerns, limits the possibility of using unit tests, and limits the portability of the solution.
 This analize lead to the conclusion - let's not do it, it's not a good idea.